 Oracle Automatic Storage Management Cluster File System (Oracle ACFS) is a multi-platform, scalable file system, and storage management technology that extends Oracle Automatic Storage Management (Oracle ASM) functionality to support all customer files.

 Oracle ACFS supports Oracle Database files and application files, including executables, database data files, database trace files, database alert logs, application reports, BFILEs, and configuration files.
 Other supported files are video, audio, text, images, engineering drawings, and all other general-purpose application file data.
-Oracle ACFS conforms to POSIX standards for Linux and UNIX, and to Windows standards for Windows.
+Oracle ACFS conforms to POSIX standards for Linux and UNIX.

 An Oracle ACFS file system communicates with Oracle ASM and is configured with Oracle ASM storage, as shown in the following figure.